Start by taking a few minutes to look at who is in your current network. You'll be surprised at how extensive your network already is!

 Resources to help you identify and develop your network

-Job Search Strategies that Work workshop: Want to be more effective in getting the job you want?
+Job Search and Networking Strategies: Want to be more effective in getting the job you want?
 Find out how to uncover and create career opportunities by learning how employers fill job openings.
 Learn how to uncover hidden opportunities and build relationships that maximize your job search efforts.

 The Importance of Professional Networking: This brief video answers the question: “Is it important to network when I’m not job hunting?”